Anti-flash gear

 U.S. Navy sailors at their ship's helm wear flash gear during an exercise.

 Anti-flash gear, also known simply as flash gear, is basic personal protective equipment consisting of a fire-resistant hood and fire-resistant gloves, nowadays often made of Nomex.

-Anti-flash gear protects to the head, neck, face and hands from short-duration flame exposure and heat.
+Anti-flash gear protects the head, neck, face and hands from short-duration flame exposure and heat.
 This equipment is donned by shipboard navy personnel whenever a fire breaks out or during periods of heightened readiness.

 History

 Anti-flash gear was introduced in the Royal Navy following the Battle of Jutland during the First World War, when a number of British warships had been destroyed or damaged by flash from burning cordite propellant passing through the shell handling room into the magazine.
 It was found that the anti-flash hoods and gloves were more effective if flame-proofed with borax or boric acid.